Amsterdam/signals/README.md

 Then execute :

-`docker exec -it signals python manage.py changepassword signals.admin@amsterdam.nl `
+`docker exec -it signals python manage.py changepassword signals.admin@example.com `

 and set the password.

 If the user does not yest exist execute :

-`docker exec -it signals python manage.py createsuperuser --username  signals.admin@amsterdam.nl --email signals.admin@amsterdam.nl
+`docker exec -it signals python manage.py createsuperuser --username  signals.admin@example.com --email signals.admin@example.com
 `

 and set the password.